anoma/namada/documentation/docs/src/user-guide/ledger.md

 anoma client balance
 ```

-XAN is Anoma's native token.
+XAN is Namada's native token.
 To obtain some tokens in a testnet, there is a special "faucet" account that allows anyone to withdraw up to 1000 of any token for a single transaction.
 You can find the address of this account in your wallet.
 To get some tokens from the faucet account:

 ```shell
 anoma client transfer \